I’ve not completely lost the plot.

 I couldn’t convince him to go with a standard transmission, so we picked up a THM400 GM transmission and I started the build on the power train, while the truck was being totally stripped down to the chassis.
 She was intact, for the most part, and surprisingly, not too badly rusted.
 But she hadn’t rolled in over 20 years, so I knew we had our work cut out for us to get her ready to show.

-We picked up a very low mileage 350 cid engine and the transmission out of a GM motor home and I stripped the engine down for inspection.
+home and I stripped the engine down for inspection.
 She was in great shape, and only needed a .015” shaving on the cylinders.
 The mains and heads were in great shape.

 New pistons and shaved heads promised a considerably higher compression ratio than the stock 350, and I stopped just short of needing to upgrade the valves.
 That gave me plenty to do while the body shop started working on the chassis and body.